ortus-docs/wirebox-docs/object_persistence_&_thread_safety/README.md

 <br>

-> **Important** The inject annotations are done in comments as ColdFusion 9 has a bug when adding annotations on scripted arguments.
+> **Caution** The inject annotations are done in comments as ColdFusion 9 has a bug when adding annotations on scripted arguments.

 <br>